Masha Gessen: Words Will Break Cement: The Passion of Pussy Riot

-A.D.
-Miller wrote in the Telegraph that "even readers who do not share Gessen's esteem for Pussy Riot as artists will be convinced of their courage."
-Miller described Gessen as "the right person to tell this story" and said their journalistic approach was "scrupulous and sensitive".
-Booklist described the book as "prickly, frank, precise, and sharply witty."
-The New York Times called it "urgent" and "damning."
+When this book was published in 2014, A. D. Miller wrote in the Telegraph that "even readers who do not share Gessen's esteem for Pussy Riot as artists will be convinced of their courage".
+Miller described Gessen as "the right person to tell this story" and said that their journalistic approach was "scrupulous and sensitive".
+Booklist described the book as "prickly, frank, precise, and sharply witty".

+The New York Times called it "urgent" and "damning".
 The Washington Post called the book an "excellent" portrait of Pussy Riot and said that "Gessen gives a particularly brilliant account of their trials".
-The Los Angeles Times said that Gessen was "Not just a keen observer of these events" but "also an impassioned partisan."
+The Los Angeles Times said that Gessen was "Not just a keen observer of these events" but "also an impassioned partisan".

 The Brothers: The Road to an American Tragedy

 Published in April 2015 by Riverhead, The Brothers investigates the background of Dzhokhar and Tamerlan Tsarnaev, the perpetrators of the Boston Marathon bombing.